johnisom/wildfire-analyzer/README.md

 # WGU Capstone Project

+## Installation

+Install miniconda, then run `conda env create --file environment.yml` in this directory.
+Then activate the environment with `conda activate wgu-capstone`.

+## About

 This project is a data analytics and prediction project that uses machine learning.
 It runs in jupyter notebooks.

 The dataset I'm using is https://www.kaggle.com/datasets/rtatman/188-million-us-wildfires/data.
 I cleaned and formatted the data and selected only